Ryan-the-hito/Watermelon/README.md

-# Watermelon: A Markdown Editor Tool for Bionic Reading
+# 🍉Watermelon: A Markdown Editor Tool for Bionic Reading

 Copy your text, click menu, paste it in your markdown editor, and enjoy fast reading!